Wind-WindKids/winding/samples/storycats/winding.md

 By evening the laughter and the melodious four-note “e-ri-caa”, Aria’s song, had softened.

-@image:
+@image: aria.hummingbird
-The same meadow under sunset light, animals resting, birds gliding low.
+The same meadow under sunset light, Aria, Twap and Trish, animals resting, birds roosting, two zebras settling down.

 --
-purring_begins: landscape-orientation
+stories_weave: landscape-orientation
 --
-The two cats purred wondrous purrs, warm and steady.
+And they began to tell stories to each other.

-@image:
+@image: aria.storybird, twap.storycat, trish.storycat
-Two cats curled together, a hummingbird between them, with monkeys in trees above and songbirds circling.
+The words of their stories shimmer into glowing shapes in the air—lines, dots, and faint algebraic patterns.
+The words shapes Twap, Trish, and Aria are starting to glow faintly.
+Late evening.

 --
-stories_weave: landscape-orientation
+purring_begins: landscape-orientation
 --
-They began to tell stories.
+And the two cats purred wondrous purrs, warm and steady.

-@image:
+@image: aria.storybird, twap.storycat, trish.storycat
-The words of their stories shimmer into glowing shapes in the air—lines, dots, and faint algebraic patterns, surrounded by butterflies.
-The words shapes Twap, Trish, and Aria are starting to glow faintly.
-They are curled together, purring softly, with Aria in hummingbird form between them.
+Twap, Trish in storycat form and Aria in storybird form, cats curled together, a Aria snuggling between them.
+Aria is faint blue, maid out of letters and counters are faded.
+The words of their stories shimmer into glowing shapes in the air—lines, dots, and faint algebraic patterns.
+Constellations in the sky, forming thousands of faint triangles and shapes.
+And equation a + b + c - c is floating above them.

 --
 algebra_stars: landscape-orientation
 --
-As their voices wound together, the stories shimmered—magical, like algebra in the stars.
+As their voices wound together, the stories shimmered—pure— algebra in the stars.

-@image:
+@image: -trish, -twap, -aria, +sky
-Night sky overhead filled with constellations of cats, birds, and other animals, with mathematical equations glowing softly.
+Night sky filled with constellations of cats, birds, zebras and other animals, with mathematical equations glowing softly.
 The cats and hummingbird are nestled together, their forms now fully glowing with letters and equations.
+Bright constellations in the sky, forming thousands of triangles and shapes.
+Equations: a²+b²=c², e-ri-caa, a + b + c - c, e^iπ + 1 = 0

 --
 aria_transforms: landscape-orientation
 --
 And Aria,
 without even noticing,
-changed into a storycat.
+was turned into a storycat.

 @image: aria.storycat
 Three cats together, Twap, Trish, and Aria in their storycat forms, made of words, letters, and math.
 They are curled up together, purring softly.
 The garden is bathed in moonlight, with stars twinkling above.